-- Philippians 1:16 “Defense of the gospel”
+- Philippians 1:17 “Defense of the gospel”

-- 2 Timothy 4:16 “My first defense”
+- 2 Timothy 4:16 “My first (answer) defense”

-- I Peter 3:15 “Ready to make a defense”
+- I Peter 3:15 “Ready to make a (give an answer) defense”

-A strong defense of the faith is expressed in the following ways:
+A Strong Defense of the Faith is Expressed in the Following Ways

 - Verbally.
 We must lay out a defense of the faith in a systematic way and present people with a challenge to commit their life to Jesus.
-“Sanctify Christ as Lord in your hearts, always being ready to make a defense to everyone who asks you to give an account for the hope that is in you” (1 Peter 3:15 NASB).
+“Sanctify Christ as Lord in your hearts, always being ready to make a defense to everyone who asks you to give an account for the hope that is in you” (1 Peter 3:15).

-A verbal defense of the faith also has to do with our defending the faith against erroneous (false) teaching.
-Jude said, “Beloved, when I gave all diligence to write unto you of the common salvation, it was needful for me to write unto you, and exhort you that ye should earnestly contend for the faith which was once delivered unto the saints” (Jude 3).
+A verbal defense of the faith also has to do with our defending the faith against false teaching.
+Jude said, “Beloved, when I gave all diligence to write unto you of the common salvation, it was needful for me to write unto you, and exhort you that you should earnestly contend for the faith which was once delivered unto the saints” (Jude 3).

 - Through love.
 “A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another.
-By this all men will know that you are My disciples, if you have love for one another” (John 13:34-35 NASB).
+By this all men will know that you are My disciples, if you have love for one another” (John 13:34-35).
 There is no better defense of the faith then seeing God’s people loving one another.

 - Through unity.
-Jesus prayed, “That they may all be one… that the world may believe that You sent Me” (John 17:21 NASB).
+Jesus prayed, “That they may all be one… that the world may believe that You sent Me” (John 17:21).
 Dr. Francis Schaeffer called love and unity among God’s people the great apologetic.
 Jesus prayed that we all might be one (unified) in order that the world would believe Jesus was sent to be the Savior of the world.

-Jesus faithfully represented the Father – “Jesus Christ, who is the faithful witness” (Revelation 1:5 KJV).
+Jesus faithfully represented the Father – “Jesus Christ, Who is the faithful witness” (Revelation 1:5).
 Will we faithfully represent Him?
-He gave us the empowerment of the Holy Spirit for this very purpose.
-“You shall receive power when the Holy Spirit has come upon you; and you shall be witnesses” (Acts 1:8 NKJV).
-Let’s make a defense of the faith by means of our lives.
+He gave us the empowerment of the His Spirit for this very purpose.
+“You shall receive power after that the Holy Ghost is come upon you; and you shall be witnesses” (Acts 1:8).
+Let’s make a defense of the faith by means of our lives and words.